isnethub/WpfTest/README.md

 # WpfTest
-Learning how to use this system
+Learning how to use the Github.
+There some Github specific services built on the Git program.
+Some are listed below
+* Releases: Based on Git Tagging
+* Pull Requests: Making a pulling request